 Your Facebook news feed could be in for some serious nerdification.
-The company has launching a research lab for artificial intelligence, and Chief Executive Mark Zuckerberg is talking about the project at a conference today.
+The company has launched a research lab for artificial intelligence, and Chief Executive Mark Zuckerberg is talking about the project at a conference today.

 He and Michael Shroepfer, Facebook’s chief technology officer, are attending the Neural Information Processing Systems Conference along with Yann LeCun of New York University’s Center for Data Science, according to a Facebook post from LeCun.